davidmn/polymer-phase-transition/README.md

 To Do
 -----
  - check that code meets python style guide
- - method that defines critical temps for layers
+ - method that expands layers as temp increases